KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-13-self-healing-data-pipeline-handling-bad-data.md

 - Retains a historical record of bad data for testing purposes, ensuring that all data can be reprocessed correctly in future pipeline versions.

+A complete notebook with the full code and a condensed version of this article is available and linked at the bottom of the article.

 ## 1. Separating Bad Data
 The first step in handling bad data is to isolate them so the pipeline can continue processing valid data without disruption.
 Whether due to schema mismatches or data quality issues, bad records should be separated from valid data, allowing the pipeline to run uninterrupted while the problematic records are set aside for later investigation and adjustments to the pipeline for reprocessing.